Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/Dockerfile/README.md

-This is our Dockerfile.
+This is our HLS server Dockerfile.
-You can tweak it as you'd like.
+Please feel free to use it.

-Don't forget to build your image after.
+If you need more information about Dockerfile, please read our CheatSheet.